picoage/Picoage.CleanArchitecture.RestApi/ReadMe.md

 # Acceptance Tests

-- In-memory test is used
+- In-memory test server is used

 # Patterns

-- Creation patterns: Factory and builder patterns used
 - Behaviour patterns: Meditor and CQRS patterns used
 - Option Pattern is used for reading Config values from appsettings